-The Best CS:GO Maps for Competitions and Fun
+The Most Popular CS:GO Maps for Matchmaking & Competitions

 Shootouts in Counter-Strike: Global Offensive take place in various virtual locations, called maps.
 Some of them are officially chosen for big Esports tournaments.